-These ten promising insurtech companies are changing the face of insurance, and will stay on our radar throughout 2017.
+These ten promising insurtech companies are changing the face of insurance and will stay on our radar throughout 2017.

 Synchestra is building an insurance technology platform in the cloud.
 Their claim is to enable customers to “synchronize and orchestrate” their finances for a better experience in buying life and health insurance.
 Although the service is still in pre-launch, you can sign up for their newsletter on their website.

 Insure A Thing understands that most insurance customers are unhappy with their services, especially when they have to make a claim and receive no empathy.
-They care so much for their customers’ happiness, they don’t even ask for insurance payments up-front.
+They care so much about their customers’ happiness, they don’t even ask for insurance payments up-front.
 Instead, they take a fee from settled claims.
 Right now, they are starting with bicycle insurance, but we could see the model take off.

 Trym is taking on a hugely important task to solve problems for small businesses—increasingly important as more people become entrepreneurs.
 Trym helps small, micro-businesses (0—19 employees) get business insurance without having to deal with the lengthy and complex processes larger businesses must undergo and for much cheaper.
 They claim users can get micro small business insurance in 180 seconds instead of the traditional 10 weeks.
 They’re set to go live in 2017.